Legal Wellbeing:

 Prioritising Wellbeing and Resilience for Sustainable Success

 The legal profession is under unprecedented pressure to address the challenges of a rapidly evolving workplace and workforce while simultaneously addressing systemic burnout, poor wellbeing, and employee disengagement.
-The conference aims to bring together both health and law firm leaders to challenge the traditional models of leadership, organisational culture, and talent strategy.

-Who is attending Legal Wellbeing?
+Who is attending Legal Wellbeing: London?

 - Mental Health and Wellness Practitioners